Aman-Rajput-10-09/TemptTonic/README.md

 # TemptTonic

 TemptTonic is a sleek Android weather app built with Kotlin and Retrofit, using the OpenWeatherMap API to provide real-time weather updates.
-It displays temperature, humidity, wind speed, and weather conditions with dynamic animations and background changes that reflect the current weather.

-## Screenshots
-(Add screenshots of your app here to showcase the UI and features.)

 ## Features
 - Real-time weather updates for any city.